Qin Hui — A Dreadfully Treacherous Prime Minister and A Terrible Traitor of Song Dynasty

 Years later, Jurchen Jin invaded Song again, and Emperor Zhao Gou decided to fight back.
 He could not stand Jin’s constant invasion; besides, his father Zhao Ji already passed away, hence no big threats to his throne.

-Meanwhile, many of the Song’s loyal generals and officials had strong wills and the ability to fight and win.
+Meanwhile, many of Song’s loyal generals and officials had strong wills and the ability to fight and win.
 Most civilians in northern China didn’t want to be ruled by the Jurchen Jin, and many of them already voluntarily organized armies and kept fighting.

 Under those circumstances, some great marshals led Song’s armies and volunteer warriors fought back and achieved exceptional successes; the most famous and contributive general was Yue Fei.